Coombs is a small rural community located just outside Parksville and Qualicum Beach and along highway 4A.

-Coombs is synonymously known as “Goats on the Roof.”
-More than a million visitors arrive each year to see the goats on the roof of the Old Country Market.
-While some visitors stop only to marvel at the permanent four-legged tenants, others stay to immerse themselves in the many unique galleries, studios and shops that share the area with the famous goats.
+More than a million visitors arrive each year to see these goats on top of the sod roof.
+While some visitors stop only to marvel at the permanent four-legged tenants, others stay to immerse themselves in the many unique galleries, studios and shops that share the area with the famous furry friends.

 No matter what draws you to this little country corner of Vancouver Island, stopping here is a must!